felix-zenk/tor-quick/README.md

   Helps to avoid misconfigurations.
 - `ENABLE_VANGUARDS`: If set to `true`, the [Vanguards](https://github.com/mikeperry-tor/vanguards) addon will be enabled.
 - `TORRC_EXTRA`: Additional configuration to append to the `torrc` file.
+- `TORRC_INCLUDE`: Additional configuration files to include in the `torrc` file.
+Space separated list of file paths.
+- `AUTO_UPDATE_OS`: Whether to automatically update all packages on container startup
+- `AUTO_UPDATE_TOR`: Whether to automatically update the tor package on container startup
+- `AUTO_UPDATE_VANGUARDS`: Whether to automatically pull the newest vanguards version on container startup

 You can also combine `tor-quick` with a server, that should be accessible as an onion service, in the compose stack and reference it by its service name: